Meet the team! The Secretariat consists of a team of twelve, including three regional coordinators.

 Carol works closely with national coalitions to reinforce their strategic and organisational capacities all along the value chain, their advocacy approaches and their ability to engage constructively with Governments, parliaments, companies and other civil society groups to advance PWYP Vision 20/20.
 Carol ensures regular communication and information exchange within the PWYP network and promotes sharing of experiences and best practices and peer-to-peer learning.

-As EITI Coordinator, Asmara provides support to the civil society members on the International EITI board – helping them coordinate and amplify civil society perspectives in International Board decision-making, report back to their national and regional constituencies and facilitate their participation in the various board committees.
-She also assists PWYP’s coalitions with the development and management of EITI focussed projects.
+As EITI Programme Officer, Asmara provides support to the civil society members on the International EITI board – helping them coordinate and amplify civil society perspectives in International Board decision-making, report back to their national and regional constituencies and facilitate their participation in the various board committees.
+She also assists PWYP’s coalitions with the development and management of EITI focused projects.

-Prior to joining the PWYP team in December 2013 to act as EITI programme coordinator, Asmara Klein completed a PhD in politics and international relations at Sciences Po in Paris.
+Prior to joining the PWYP team in December 2013, Asmara Klein completed a PhD in politics and international relations at Sciences Po in Paris.
 Her doctoral research focused on the emergence of the transparency norm in the extractive industries and allowed Asmara to build an expertise on the EITI process, especially in Cameroon, where she conducted extended field work.
-Born to German parents, Asmara was raised in France and speaks fluent English, Spanish and decent Polish, which she learned while spending an Erasmus year in Warsaw.

 Stephanie joined Publish What You Pay in 2013 where she has worked to support operational, communications, grant management and internal and coalition governance processes.
-A qualified Prince 2 practitioner Stephanie holds a master’s degree from the University of Sheffield and has seven years’ experience in operational, research and project management roles.
-As Interim Programme Manager, Stephanie is responsible for supporting the Secretariat’s Regional Coordinators to deliver their work plans in line with PWYP’s Vision 20/20 as well as supporting the International Director in fundraising and in ensuring a successful transition process.
+A qualified Prince 2 practitioner Stephanie holds a master’s degree from the University of Sheffield and has six years’ experience in operational, research and project management roles.
+As Programme Manager, Stephanie is responsible for supporting the Secretariat’s Regional Coordinators to implement PWYP’s Vision 20/20 strategy at the national and regional levels, as well as supporting the International Director in fundraising and in ensuring a successful transition process.

 James joined the Publish What You Pay team as Advocacy Officer in June 2014.
 He is responsible for coordinating the efforts of PWYP members and coalitions worldwide in pursuit of strong mandatory disclosure legislation for the extractive industries.
 James previously worked as Political Advisor to the Socialists and Democrats (S&D) Group in the European Parliament, which included responsibility for the EU Accounting and Transparency Directives.
 Prior to that, he worked for the ONE Campaign’s Brussels office, as well as for UK Members of the European Parliament.
 He holds a BA in Politics and Development Studies from London’s School of Oriental and African Studies (SOAS).